 If you have a variety of story maps and apps that you’d like to keep together as related resources, collections can make your life a whole lot easier.
 They’re the perfect way to aggregate training materials, tutorials, student assignments, apps that give a snapshot of a current disaster response effort—the list goes on and on.
 We created this collection of resources for anyone who has questions about the goals, release, and timeline of ArcGIS StoryMaps, for example.

 Creating your first collection should be a snap.
 To get started, navigate to storymaps.arcgis.com and sign in.
 Click your profile image in the header to open the menu of options available there and navigate to My Collections (beta).
 The My Collections space should look familiar—it contains the same tabs and capabilities as My Stories, but here the My Favorites and My Organization tabs will display collections instead of story maps.

 Click Create new collection to get started, then give your collection a working title and description.
-You can edit these and adjust the sharing settings later if needed.
-The details modal will close once you save the collection, bringing you into the collection builder.
+You can edit these at any time—just start typing in the text fields at the top of the collections builder.

-You have a few different ways to order the content in your collection.
-Stories will first appear in the order in which you added them; you can drag and drop cards to re-order as you like.
-Or you can choose to automatically sort your stories alphabetically, or by the date they were modified, by choosing either of these options from the Sort menu.
+Once it’s been added, you have a few different ways to order the content in your collection.
+Items will first appear in the order in which you added them, but you can drag and drop cards to re-order as you see fit.
+Or you can choose to automatically sort the cards alphabetically by title, by the date they were last modified, or by the date you added them to this collection (a great choice for projects that will grow over time).
+You can select any of these arrangement options from the Sort: menu.

 Once your collection is looking good, click Publish in the builder header and set your sharing settings.
 You can change these later if needed from the More actions menu (that’s the … in the builder header).